Skip to navigation Skip to content

 Close up of an outstretched hand with a visual effect in the background that looks similar to a plasma ball.

-If you’re a PhD student at Deakin you’ve hopefully heard about the Three Minute Thesis (3MT) competition – it helps build research communications skills by requiring entrants to distil their research into a jargon-free three-minute presentation to a non-specialist audience.
+As a PhD student at Deakin, you’ve most likely heard about the Three Minute Thesis (3MT) competition – it helps build research communications skills by requiring entrants to distil their research into a jargon-free three-minute presentation to a non-specialist audience.

 But have you heard of VYT – or Visualise Your Thesis?